-We are delighted to announce that award-winning poet, playwright and author Lemn Sissay, MBE has been appointed to our Board of Trustees.
+We are delighted to announce that award-winning poet, playwright and author Lemn Sissay, OBE has been appointed to our Board of Trustees.

 Sissay’s current roles include Chancellor of the University of Manchester, Associate Artist at the Southbank Centre, Patron of the Letterbox Club supporting children in care, Ambassador for the Children’s Reading Fund, Trustee of Forward Arts Foundation, and Foundling Fellow at the Foundling Museum.